gcohenfr/gcohenfr.github.io/_posts/2021-02-16-test-markdown.md

 ---
 layout: post
 title: USRA summer or fall
-subtitle: Available positions
+subtitle: Application closed
 ---
-Interested in applying for an NSERC Undergraduate Student Research Award??
+But we may open new position for undergraduate students in the summer for this project (conditioning to funding).
+Stay tuned!!

 Research position to work on an interdisciplinary project, joint with Dr. Scott Tebbutt:  ***Systems biology to identify biomarkers of vaccine immune responses in newborns***.
 More information about this project can be found [here](https://gcohenfr.github.io/pdfs/Neonatal_Immunology_USRA.pdf).